mspcvsp/RepData_PeerAssessment1/PA1_template.md

 Next, third R code statements contained in this code chunk convert sets the column names of the dailyActivity data.frame.
 It is important to include this operation because the data.table aggregation output column is named *V1*.
-Once the formating of the dailyAcitivity data.frame is complete, I plot the estimated average number of steps per 5-minute interval.
-The technical reference that I used to generate this plot is the [R Graphics Cookbok written by Winston Chang][11].
+Once the formatting of the dailyAcitivity data.frame is complete, I plot the estimated average number of steps per 5-minute interval.
+The technical reference that I used to generate this plot is the [R Graphics Cookbook written by Winston Chang][11].

 This code chunk also computes the 5-minute interval that contains the maximum average number of steps taken.
-In addition, the following R statemnts estimates the corresponding 24-hour time using the following processing steps:
+In addition, the following R statements estimates the corresponding 24-hour time using the following processing steps:
 1. [Computes the 24-hour time corresponding to the 5-minute interval that contains maximum average number of steps][14]